Total War: Warhammer III: Reception

-Total War: Warhammer III received "generally favourable" reviews, according to review aggregator Metacritic.
+Total War: Warhammer III received "generally favourable" reviews, according to review aggregator platform Metacritic.

 Chris Tapsell of Eurogamer praised the game's tutorial and noted that the experience would be intimidating for new players because of the game's tendency to leave more intricate mechanics inadequately explained.
 He deemed the game to be a hectic and stressful yet fun and ultimately rewarding experience, and recommended it.
 Leana Hafer of IGN called the title a worthy capstone to the dark fantasy trilogy, praising its depth, quality of life improvements, alliances, and factions.
 Fraser Brown of PC Gamer praised the addition of new modes and features, namely the Daemons of Chaos, and noted that the tutorial in the game was "the best tutorial Creative Assembly has put together".
 Shacknews similarly praised the new campaigns, races, customization, art presentation, and setting, and cited the lack of DLSS and platter drive load times as minor issues.

-PCGamesN liked the new campaign, saying it was an improvement over Warhammer II's because of a more interesting endgame: "It’s so much better than Warhammer II’s Vortex campaign...
+PCGamesN liked the new campaign, saying it was an improvement over Warhammer II's because of a more interesting endgame: "It's so much better than Warhammer II's Vortex campaign...
 But because the winner in Warhammer II was whomever accrued the most ritual currency, their victory often felt just as inevitable as ever once they emerged from the pack".
 Despite liking the new tutorial and the "intense, breathless campaign", The Guardian criticised the harsher auto-resolve as making the title more repetitive, "a harsher autoresolve and tighter map means a tiresome number of forced manual battles".
 Rock Paper Shotgun enjoyed the demonic realms the player had to fight through: "The realms only become accessible during magical mega-storms, occurring intermittently through the campaign, during which loads of portals appear on the map, corrupting the landscape and blopping out armies of devils... they give the same sense of apocalyptic desperation as the buildup to the endgame in Frostpunk".